Join the waitlist

 What’s more, USDC holders can earn yield on their stablecoins by storing them in Circle’s High-Yield Digital Dollar Accounts, generating 5%* to 7%* APR.

 The role of corporate treasury is to ensure a company’s financial success by managing the business’s payment flows and financial assets and risks.

-Digital dollar stablecoins can facilitate the corporate treasury management process by providing a more streamlined and cost-efficient means to process payments, manage cash and liquidity, and gain exposure to the yield-generation opportunities being afforded by crypto capital markets.
+Dollar stablecoins can facilitate corporate treasury management processes by providing a more streamlined and cost-efficient means to process payments, manage cash and liquidity, and gain exposure to the yield-generation opportunities being afforded by crypto capital markets.